alexandershov/goslow/README.md

 ```

-By default goslow server stores all data in memory.
-This means that every endpoint you add will be lost after restart.
+By default goslow stores all data in memory.
+This means that any endpoint you add will be lost after restart.
 If you want to use a persistent storage, you'll need to specify *--driver* and *--data-source* options.

 Goslow supports sqlite3: